gvsu-cis641/gvsu-cis641/README.md

 ## Course Description

-* Systems development life cycle from project request through project implementation and evaluation.
-* Systems analysis and design concepts, tools and techniques are emphasized.
-* Traditional and structured approaches.
-* Project management.
+* Models and techniques for the major phases of software development, with emphasis on requirements specification, design, testing, and software maintenance.
+* Description of the roles of project management, quality assurance, and configuration management.

 ---

 ## Learning Objectives

-Software Engineering of computer-based information systems deals with technologies, notations, tools, and procedures to improve both the process of software development and the resulting products.
-Software requirements analysis, design, testing, and metrics are emphasized.
-Please take note: this course no longer satisfies the SWS (Supplemental Writing Skills) requirement and is not an SWS course.

-Specifically, students will:
-* Describe the phases, activities, advantages, and limitations of major software development life cycle models.
-* Be able to learn and apply requirements, analysis, and design techniques.
-* Use UML diagrams to specify static and dynamic aspects of software systems.
-* Apply project management techniques and tools (such as COCOMO, Earned Value Analysis) to estimate effort, schedule, and measure project progress indicators.
-* Apply black-box and white-box software testing techniques.
+This course is intended to be a managerial level viewpoint of the entire systems development life cycle.
+As such, its primary objective is to introduce/expose the students to the various lifecycle approaches existing in industry and to the fundamental work products of each phase of the typical, or generic lifecycle.
+The goal of this course is to prepare the student for a leadership role in systems development.
+Upon completion of this course, the students should have a fundamental understanding of how to:

+* Analyze the business needs that drive the need for IS solutions.
+* Compare and contrast stakeholder roles in IS development.
+* Explain a typical IS project lifecycle.
+* Evaluate and choose appropriate system development lifecycles and methodologies.
+* Evaluate and choose appropriate systems acquisition alternatives.
+* Illustrate quality assurance and security concerns faced in all phases of systems development.
+* Analyze a business process and create a high-level design specification.
-* Demonstrate an understanding of social, legal, ethical, and global issues in computing.
+* Analyze and articulate ethical, cultural, and legal issues associated with systems development.
-* Write a technical report utilizing consistent formatting and citation guidelines.

 ---

 ## Lecture

-Class meets 3 times a week in person.
-Typically class will comprise a lecture with some in-class assignments sprinkled throughout.
+Class meets once a week in person.
+Typically class will comprise a lecture, a research paper presentation, discussion, and some in-class assignments sprinkled throughout.
 These are due the **next day by 11:59pm**.
 Ensure you keep up on these, as they factor into the Participation part of your grade.

 **Note**: I will not accept late in-class assignment submissions - no exceptions.

 ---

+## Research Paper Presentations

+Each student will need to present **at least one** research paper prior to the end of class.
+It is your responsibility to sign up for a paper - if you do not sign up you will lose a significant amount of points in the course.

+Research papers will reflect the topic of the week.
+Typically there will be more than one student presenting, so please decide on your ordering prior to class.

+Your individual responsibilities include:

+* Reading and understanding an academic research paper.
+* Filling out a template with key points regarding the paper.
+* Presenting the paper to the class and answering questions regarding the paper.

+---

 ## Term Project

-There will be a semester-long team-based term project.
+There will be a semester-long term project.
 Check out the [term projects page](term-projects) for more details.

 ---